thewackyindian/play_with_files/README.md

 # play_with_files
 Helps managing clutter of files in a directory.

-Also diplays tree hierarchal structure of the sepcified directory.
+Also displays tree hierarchal structure of the specified directory.

 # Installation